cloudmesh-community/fa18-516-29/project-report/report.md

 ## Abstract

 The goal of this project is to demonstrate the steps needed to set up a multi node Hadoop Cluster with Spark and Hive on Amazon EC2 instances from the scratch and do comparison between the traditional mapreduce and Distributed Computing through Spark.
 It details the Hadoop and Spark configurations required for a 8GB node Hadoop cluster for developmental and testing purpose.The objective is to do all the installations and configurations from the scratch.This process will be the same as doing the installation and set up on any 4 unix machines which have a static IP.
-We will also show how to integrate spark as a compute engine in hive and bypass mapreduce in hive.
+We will also show how to integrate Spark as a compute engine in Hive and bypass mapreduce in Hive.
 Lastly, we demostrate a sorting technique called "sort by value" where we sort data in large files based on a specified column by making use of map reduce framework without bringing all the data in memory of one node in a distributed environment.